Things To Know About Windows 10 desktop mode –

 Ok!
 Lots of Good things.
 What’s the Catch?

 Yeah.
 Though there are a lot of good things about windows 10 feature update here, there is hardly any catch here.
-Most of you may have downloaded Windows 10 feature update for free.
+Most of you may have downloaded a Windows 10 feature updates for free.
 But it isn’t really free.
 If you notice properly, you may see some ads on Metro-tiles every now and then.
-Maybe advertisements are the price for getting Windows 10 feature update for free.
+Maybe advertisements are the price for getting Windows 10 feature updates for free.

 There are a lot of other about Windows 10 features, which are not fully functional.
 Photos app is still laggy.
 Though Media Centre is gone, the new Windows 10 player cannot play mkv and DVD files which are quite irritating.

 One has to switch to VLC in the end.
 It’s even quite difficult to manage playlist in the new Music App now name as Groove.
 There is another feature for convertibles where one can switch from mouse to touchscreen which is known as Continuum, but it still has hardware issues.